 - What solar lease escalator rate do they use, if any?
 An escalator is the rate at which your solar lease or PPA payments will increase annually; it is typically around 2.9%.

 - What is the minimum performance guarantee of the system and how will you be compensated if the system does not produce as much power as promised in the contract?
 Can you see the actual wording of the contract with regard to this before you sign the contract?

 - What happens if the system produces more power than you need?
 Do you still have to pay for it?
 Is there any way you could pay more on a monthly basis than what they quote you?

 - What is the fee for breaking the contract early (e.g. because you move)?

-EnergySage is here to help you get the answers you need – both in in the early and the later stages of your installer selection process.
+EnergySage is here to help you get the answers you need – both in the early and the later stages of your installer selection process.
 Our Solar Marketplace makes it easy for you to compare quotes from multiple, pre-screened solar installers.
-Once you sign up and get your first first set of quotes, you’ll have the answers to the key value-related questions that every solar shopper should ask.
+Once you sign up and get your first set of quotes, you’ll have the answers to the key value-related questions that every solar shopper should ask.